nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 * Allows Kotlin library versions to be omitted, inferring them automatically from the plugin version
 * For Kotlin 1.1 and later, sets the -jvm-target and uses the jre standard library based on the sourceCompatibility
-* Use the https://github.com/nebula-plugins/gradle-java-cross-compile-plugin to set the targetJdk if desired
+* Use the [gradle-java-cross-compile-plugin](https://github.com/nebula-plugins/gradle-java-cross-compile-plugin) to set the `targetJdk` if desired
-* Bundles the kotlin-allopen and kotlin-noarg plugins to allow them to be applied without adding them manually to the classpath
+* Bundles the `kotlin-allopen` and `kotlin-noarg` plugins to allow them to be applied without adding them manually to the classpath

 However, this plugin is in maintenance mode but will continue to receive 1.2 and 1.3 Kotlin releases.
 JetBrains has deprecated the existing `jvm` plugin and replaced it with the `multiplatform` plugin.